jmoudrik/jmoudrik.github.io/_posts/2016-01-15-convolutional_neural_net_for_Go_strength_prediction.markdown

 ----

-In the past, I've been working on predicting Go player's strength and playing style, see [Gostyle Project][gostyle], so I wanted to try how good are CNN's there.
+In the past, I've been working on predicting Go player's strength and playing style ([Gostyle Project][gostyle]), so I wanted to try how good are CNN's there.
 The idea is to give the network a position and teach it what are the players' strengths instead of predicting the good move.
 In Go the strength is measured in
 [kyu/dan ranks](https://en.wikipedia.org/wiki/Go_ranks_and_ratings);
-for us, imagine we have a scale of, say, 24 ranks.
-The ranks have ordering (rank 1 is stronger player than rank 2), so regression seems like a good choice to begin with.
+for us, imagine we have a scale of &mdash; say &mdash; 24 ranks.
+The ranks have ordering (rank 1 is stronger player than rank 2), so regression seems like a good choice to begin the experiments with.

 ### Dataset ###

-I used some 71119 games from the [KGS Archives](https://www.gokgs.com/archives.jsp).
+I used some 71,119 games from the [KGS Archives](https://www.gokgs.com/archives.jsp).
-Each game has on average cca 190 moves, so in the end, we have almost 14 million pairs $$(X, y)$$ for training.
+Each game has on average circa 190 moves, so in the end we have almost 14 million pairs $$(X, y)$$ for training.
 First we need to make the dataset.
 The $$y$$'s are clear, we only need to rescale black and white's strength.
-For $$X$$'s we need to define planes, here I used the following 13 planes:
+For $$X$$'s we need to define and extract data planes from the games, here I used the following 13 planes:

 {% highlight python %}

     plane[0] = num_our_liberties == 1
     plane[1] = num_our_liberties == 2
     plane[2] = num_our_liberties == 3